jerrelgordon/cse4820-TermProject-WPA-Cracking/README.md

 eliminate the needs to research the manual page for the various tools in the Aircrack suite.
 It also eliminates the need for the user to understand what a WPA four way handshake is, why it needs to be captured, and how to go about capturing it.
-In addition to the two main limitations, our tool also lacks a graphical interface, which some users may find more appealing and easy to use.
+In addition to the two main limitations, the tool also lacks a graphical interface, which some users may find more appealing and easy to use.

 ## TOOL COMPONENTS